dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 ### System Requirements

-The DBOS SDK requires [Node.js 20 or later](https://nodejs.org/en) and this tutorial uses [Docker](https://www.docker.com/) to launch a Postgres database (DBOS doesn't need Docker, but this tutorial uses it as a convenience).
+The DBOS SDK requires [Node.js 20 or later](https://nodejs.org/en).
+Additionally, this tutorial uses [Docker](https://www.docker.com/) to launch a Postgres database (DBOS doesn't need Docker, but this tutorial uses it as a convenience).

 To install both Node.js and Docker (assuming you don't already have them installed):